AlexandreZT/Portfolio/README.md

-# Probably the beginning of a great adventure
+# Building a personal protfolio

 ### The master branch is the production branch

 ### The staging branch is the pre-prod branch

-### The develop branch is a collaborative branch

-### The name's branches are personal branches